Bakar31/Web-Scraping-Learning-Journey/Projects/Electric Vehical/README.md

 6. Efficiency
 7. Number of Seats

-I used BeautifulSoup and requests for this project.
+I used BeautifulSoup and requests libraries for this project.
+All the outputs are converted to into a csv file for easy use.